 Guest students typically take courses for job enhancement, personal enrichment, or enjoyment.
+(University Graduate Catalog)

-Guest students may remain in this status until a maximum of six (6) semester hours of Kent State University credits have been attempted.
-Students cannot earn a degree through this admission status.
-If students wish to pursue a degree program or continue after six semester hours have been attempted, they must apply for regular admission.
-Guest students must meet all prerequisites for courses they plan to take.
+Guest students may remain in this status until a maximum of six semester hours of Kent State University credits have been attempted.
+Students cannot earn a degree in this admission status.
+If you wish to pursue a degree program or continue after six semester hours have been attempted, you must apply for regular admission.
+Guest students must meet all prerequisites for courses.